Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/the-space-operations.markdown

 ## SpaceDocument Example

-Here is an example how you create a SpaceDocument, register it with the space and then write it into the space:
+Here is an example how you create a SpaceDocument, register it with the Space, and then write it to the Space:

 ```java